Two Piece Set Sewing Patterns (Summer Matching Outfits)

 It is paired with a flattering skirt with an elasticized waistband and a figure-hugging fit.
 Sew it in either a midi length with a side slit or a mini length with ruched detail.

+When wearing the pieces individually, almost any bottom style works with the mock neck shirt.
 The top would be adorable with a full or pleated skirt.
 It works well with shorts or pants, also.
+For those bolder girls, use the top as a layering piece under a women’s blazer paired with leggings.

 Finally, get creative and pair it with different fabrics, such as skinny jeans or a leather skirt topped with a suede jacket.